-- You do not need to run Ethernet cables to the controllers. - You do not need a Dynamic Host Configuration Protocol (DHCP) bootstrap protocol (BOOTP) server to connect the storage subsystems to the network. - You do not need to configure the controller network (described in Chapter 2, "Installing and configuring storage management software on AIX host systems," on page 27, Chapter 3, "Installing and configuring storage management software on HP-UX host systems," on page 69, or Chapter 4, "Installing and configuring storage management software on Solaris host systems," on page 91). - When adding devices, you need to specify a host name or Internet Protocol (IP) address for the host only, not for the individual controllers in a storage subsystem.
+- · You do not need to run Ethernet cables to the controllers. - You do not need a Dynamic Host Configuration Protocol (DHCP) bootstrap protocol (BOOTP) server to connect the storage subsystems to the network. - You do not need to configure the controller network (as described in the installation chapters for each operating system). - When adding devices, you need to specify a host name or Internet Protocol (IP) address for the host only, not for the individual controllers in a storage subsystem.
 Storage subsystems that are attached to the host are automatically discovered.